 Alcohol Use Disorder (AUD) is defined as a chronic relapsing brain disease, characterized by an impaired ability to stop or control alcohol use despite adverse social, occupational and/or health consequences.
 The National Survey on Drug Use and Health in 2015 estimated that 15.1 million adults in the United States had AUD, and an estimated 88,000 individuals die from alcohol-related causes annually, making alcohol the third leading preventable cause of death in the United States.
 Globally, in 2012, 3.3 million deaths were attributable to alcohol-related causes (including cancer, liver failure, and accidents resulting from impairment).
 In the US, only about 6.7 percent of adults with AUD receive treatment annually.
 “Talking therapy,” such as Alcoholics Anonymous, and pharmacotherapy are often employed.
 The fifth edition of the Diagnostic and Statistical Manual of the American Psychiatric Association (DSM‑5) includes the criterion of “craving” for alcohol (a strong desire or urge to use alcohol).
 Available pharmacological treatments for AUD, which are administered along with behavioral support and are aimed at reducing craving, in order to reduce or eliminate alcohol consumption, have only moderate efficacy, with many adverse side effects.

 These drugs are currently used by a relatively small percentage of alcohol dependent individuals, due to lack of awareness by patients or care providers, lack of efficacy, and compliance problems.
 Our focus is on the use of rational, evidence-based drug design for development of therapeutics to reduce craving and relapse to alcohol consumption in alcohol dependent individuals, with the overall aim of reducing alcohol-related negative consequences and deaths.
 Nezavist, the lead medication for this indication from Lohocla, is a novel enhancer of the effect of GABA, the major inhibitory neurotransmitter, at the GABA-A receptor.
 Changes in this receptor that occur during ethanol withdrawal have been proposed to contribute to craving for alcohol, and Nezavist is postulated to rectify these alcohol-induced changes.
 In several animal models of withdrawal-induced alcohol craving, Nezavist is effective in reducing the increased alcohol consumption that accompanies withdrawal in alcohol-dependent animals.
 Nezavist is therefore proposed to prevent relapse in those addicted to alcohol and wishing to recover.
 Nezavist itself has few side effects, and shows no signs of potential for producing addiction.
 Lohocla has received a grant from the National Institute on Alcohol Abuse and Alcoholism/National Institutes of Health to bring Nezavist to clinical trials.
-We have completed a successful pre-IND meeting with the FDA, and are currently completing preclinical toxicology and safety studies with the goal of generating a successful IND application by the end of 2020.
+We have completed a successful pre-IND meeting with the FDA, and are currently completing preclinical toxicology and safety studies with the goal of generating a successful IND application in summer 2021.